digicatapult/dsbd-getting-started/README.md

 -g busybox,android (Downloads software components for BSP, BusyBox and Android)
 ```

-After the installation of dependencies please carry on following steps in -> [guide](https://git.morello-project.org/morello/docs/-/blob/morello/mainline/user-guide.rst).
+After the installation of dependencies please carry on following steps in [here](https://git.morello-project.org/morello/docs/-/blob/morello/mainline/user-guide.rst).

 ## Installing OS
-Once you have updated the firmware it's time to put some operating system on the Morello board.
+Once the firmware has been updated, installing an operating system on the Morello board will take place.

-> we would strongly recommend to update to the latest firstmaware as hardware comes with the firmaware from early January.
-There is a lot of active development going on at this moment so in order to see full potential of Morello please update the firmware before starting.
+> It is recommended to update to the latest firstmaware, as hardware comes with the firmaware from early January.
+There active development is currently underway on this topic, so in order to see the full potential of Morello, please update the firmware prior to starting.

 ### Building and running CheriBSD
-> To build CheriBSD run cheribuild.py cheribsd-<architecture>, with architecture being one of
+> To build CheriBSD run cheribuild.py cheribsd-, with architecture being one of
 - `riscv64:` Kernel and userspace are RISC-V without CHERI support.
 - `riscv64-hybrid:` Kernel is RISC-V with CHERI support (hybrid), but most programs built as plain RISC-V.
 - `riscv64-purecap:` Kernel is RISC-V with CHERI support (hybrid), and all userspace programs built as pure-capability CHERI binaries.